 Delicious and nutritious fungi have been used in food, beverages, and medicine since nearly the dawn of humanity.
-And their inclusion in the realm of hot morning drinks isn’t new, either.
+And their inclusion in the realm of hot morning drinks is not new, either.
 Many countries have a rich tradition of mushroom tea including Korea, Finland, China, and India.

 So, it’s no wonder that mushrooms have made it into another of the world’s favorite drinks.
-Let’s be clear, mushroom coffee does actually have coffee in it — no tricksy chicory “coffee” situation here.
+Let us be clear, mushroom coffee does actually have coffee in it — no tricksy chicory “coffee” situation here.

 The pairing of radical health benefits from mushrooms and the focus and warmth of coffee is a potent one.
 And though the taste is rather different, many coffee drinkers appreciate the mushroom’s earthy compliment to the dark bitterness of their favorite beans.